 Bottom trawling, scallop dredging and Danish seining are destructive fishing methods that have been ripping up the Hauraki Gulf seafloor for decades.
 Seafloor species and habitats are being decimated and whole ecosystems have disappeared.
 It’s a violation of our environment at the hands of a few.

-This year we have the opportunity to make an impact on the recovery of the Hauraki Gulf.
-We can effect change by putting enormous pressure on the Minister of Oceans and Fisheries to remove trawling and dredging from the Hauraki Gulf Marine Park.
+Right now we have a real opportunity to make an impact on the recovery of the Hauraki Gulf.
+We can effect change by making a submission on the Hauraki Gulf Fisheries Plan that is currently out for public input.

 A recent survey* has revealed that 84% of people living in the Gulf area want these fishing methods gone from Hauraki Gulf Marine Park for good, yet shockingly, they are being allowed to continue.